xc2/nppr/README.md

 ### 1. Build once, distribute everywhere:

-Build once: Build your library once, and run `npm pack` to create a tarball.
+Build once: First you will build your library, and run `npm pack` to create a tarball once.

-Distribute everywhere: `nppr --repack` will help you transform the tarball into a new one with modified `package.json`.
+Distribute everywhere: `nppr --repack` will help you transform the tarball into a new one with a modified `package.json`.

 This is useful if you want to distribute the same package:

 - to different platforms (e.g. npm, github packages, github releases, etc.)
 - with different names (e.g. first @canary-x scoped packages, then promote to unscoped packages)
+- with different version

 ### 2. Generate the provenance and attest it - without publishing the package